Vietnam.vn - Nền tảng quảng bá Việt Nam

 SLIM is a small spacecraft, 2.4 m high, 2.7 m long and 1.7 m wide.
 When it takes off, it weighs 700 kg, but fuel accounts for about 70% of its weight.
 SLIM will fly on a long, fuel-efficient route, expected to reach lunar orbit in 3-4 months.
 The spacecraft will observe the lunar surface for a month before landing inside Shioli Crater, a 300 m wide impact crater located at 13 degrees south latitude, thereby testing precision landing technology.

-SLIM also carries two mini-probes, which are released onto the lunar surface after landing.
-The pair of mini-probes will help mission control monitor the health of the larger lander, take photos of the landing site, and provide direct communications with Earth.
+SLIM also carries two mini-probes, which it releases onto the lunar surface after landing.
+The pair of mini-probes will help mission control monitor the health of the larger lander, take photos of the landing site, and provide direct communication with Earth.

-The Hakuto-R lander, developed by the private Tokyo-based Hakuto-R company, also reached lunar orbit but crashed during landing last April.
-SLIM’s success would therefore be a historic milestone.
-To date, only four countries have sent probes to the Moon: the Soviet Union, the United States, China and India.
+The Hakuto-R lander, operated by the private Tokyo-based Hakuto-R company, also reached lunar orbit but crashed during landing in April last year.
+SLIM's success would therefore be a historic milestone.
+To date, only four countries have sent probes to the moon: the Soviet Union, the United States, China and India.
 India achieved its goal last month when its Chandrayaan-3 mission landed near the lunar south pole.

 An Khang (According to Space )